Social Media Client Reporting for Agencies: Reports That Renew Retainers

 - No recommendations.
 The report describes what happened but not what should happen next.
 It’s a rearview mirror when the client wants a roadmap.

-The reporting framework that prevents churn.
+The reporting framework that earns renewals.

-Section 1: Executive summary (1 paragraph).
+Section 1: Executive summary (one paragraph).

 Three sentences max.
 What happened, why it matters, what’s next.